Ramanujan's function on small primes: Lemmas

 \section{Lemmas}

-In the context of the theory of symmetric functions, the lemmas in this section are well known.
-They appear for example, in MacDonald's book \cite{M}), but the proofs are not easy to locate.
+The lemmas in this section are well known.
+They appear, for example, in MacDonald's book \cite{M}), but the proofs are not easy to locate.
 (In fact, we have not located them.)
-We have deposited home-made proofs of these statements in our depository \cite{Bre25}\footnote{``Lemmas for `Ramanujan's function on small primes' ''}.
+We have placed home-made proofs of these statements in our repository \cite{Bre25}\footnote{``Lemmas for `Ramanujan's function on small primes' ''}.

 In the sequel, we denote the cardinality of a set $S$ by $\#S$ and the determinant of a matrix $M$ by $|M|$. \begin{lemma} The equations below are equivalent.
 (We will refer to both of them as equation (D) in the sequel.)
 Let $h_0=1$ and

 for $n \ge 1$.
 With $ H(t) = \sum_{n=0}^\infty h_n t^n$ and $J(t) = \sum_{r=1}^\infty j_r t^r$,

 \end{lemma} With $f_0$ possibly defined as equal to one,, let \(\overline{f}\) denote the sequence \(\{f_n\}_{n \in \mathbb{Z}^+}\).
 Let $J_n(\overline{j})$ and $H_n(\overline{h})$ be the matrices